 Although the Supreme Court ruled that the bulk of Obamacare was constitutional, many states continued to resist the ACA by refusing to act on health insurance marketplaces.
 And some states simply felt that creating their own exchanges would be too costly or administratively burdensome, and opted to leave the heavy lifting to the federal government, despite their overall support for the ACA.
 There have also been technical issues over the last few years that have caused some states to adjust their exchange model for logistical – rather than political – reasons.

 In the early years of ACA implementation, there were a few states that switched from having their own enrollment platforms to using HealthCare.gov.
 But we’re now seeing a trend in the other direction, with several states opting to leave HealthCare.gov and establish their own health insurance exchange platforms.
-Nevada transitioned to a fully state-run marketplace as of the 2020 plans year; New Jersey and Pennsylvania are following suit for the 2021 plan year.
+Nevada transitioned to a fully state-run marketplace as of the fall of 2019; New Jersey and Pennsylvania followed suit as of the fall of 2020.
 New Mexico and Kentucky plan to have fully state-run exchanges by the fall of 2021, for the 2022 plan year.
-And Virginia plans to have a fully state-run exchange in place by the fall of 2022, and Maine is also working towards a fully state-run exchange.
+Virginia plans to have a fully state-run exchange in place by the fall of 2022, and Maine is also working towards a fully state-run exchange.

 And despite GOP efforts to unravel the ACA, and uncertainty surrounding the fate of the law under Texas v.
 U.S./Azar (California v.
-Texas), the law remains mostly intact as of late 2020.
-The Tax Cuts and Jobs Act, enacted in December 2017, repealed the ACA’s individual mandate penalty as of January 2019, but with the exception of some taxes and a few programs that never really got off the ground (IPAB, CLASS Act, etc.) the rest of the ACA, including premium subsidies and cost-sharing reductions (CSR), remains unchanged (federal funding is no longer provided for CSR, but that has simply resulted in larger premium subsidies in most states, as insurers have added the cost of CSR to silver plan premiums; CSR benefits remain fully available to eligible enrollees).
+Texas), the law remains mostly intact as of early 2021.
+The Tax Cuts and Jobs Act, enacted in December 2017, repealed the ACA’s individual mandate penalty as of January 2019, but with the exception of some taxes and a few programs that never really got off the ground (IPAB, CLASS Act, etc.) the rest of the ACA, including premium subsidies and cost-sharing reductions (CSR), remains unchanged.
+Federal funding is no longer provided for CSR, but that has simply resulted in larger premium subsidies in most states, as insurers have added the cost of CSR to silver plan premiums; CSR benefits remain fully available to eligible enrollees.

 The impact of states’ regulatory actions on health insurance marketplaces

 Although GOP lawmakers and the Trump Administration were unsuccessful in their efforts to repeal the ACA, there are ongoing threats to the stability of the individual health insurance markets.
 This includes the Texas v.
 U.S./Azar (California v.
-Texas) lawsuit (a Supreme Court ruling on that case is expected in the spring of 2021; oral arguments were heard in November 2020), but it also includes the elimination of the individual mandate penalty in 2019, the expansion of short-term plans, and the reduced federal funding for enrollment assistance and exchange marketing.
+Texas) lawsuit (a Supreme Court ruling on that case is expected in the spring of 2021; oral arguments were heard in November 2020), but it also includes the elimination of the individual mandate penalty in 2019, the expansion of short-term plans, and the reduced federal funding for enrollment assistance and exchange marketing under the Trump administration.